Special Weather Statement issued for Northern Warren, Northern Washington by NWS - News Break

 Special Weather Statement issued for Northern Warren, Northern Washington by NWS

-Effective: 2021-05-26 14:45:00 EDT Expires: 2021-05-26 15:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Northern Warren; Northern Washington A STRONG THUNDERSTORM WILL AFFECT NORTHEASTERN WARREN AND NORTHWESTERN WASHINGTON COUNTIES At 252 PM EDT, a strong thunderstorm was located over Huletts Landing, or 7 miles northwest of Whitehall, moving east at 40 mph.
-Wind gusts up to 50 mph and half inch hail are possible with this storm.
-Locations impacted include Huletts Landing, Putnam, Shelving Rock, Dresden Center, Sabbath Day Point, Putnam Station, Silver Bay, Snody Dock, Clemons, Ottenburgs Ramp and North Bolton.
+Effective: 2021-05-26 13:00:00 EDT Expires: 2021-05-26 14:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Northern Warren; Northern Washington A STRONG THUNDERSTORM WILL AFFECT NORTHEASTERN WARREN AND NORTHWESTERN WASHINGTON COUNTIES At 219 PM EDT, a strong thunderstorm was located near Huletts Landing, or 9 miles northwest of Whitehall, moving east at 30 mph.
+Winds in excess of 40 mph and pea size hail are possible with this storm.
+Locations impacted include Hague, Huletts Landing, Putnam, Shelving Rock, Dresden Center, Silver Bay, Snody Dock, Clemons, Sabbath Day Point, Glenburnie, Ottenburgs Ramp, Putnam Station and North Bolton.
 If outdoors, consider seeking shelter inside a building.alerts.weather.gov